 - Inspect your home– While your home is empty, inspect for potential maintenance issues such as leaking roofs, dripping pipes and plumbing fixtures.
 Tenants gravitate to a well maintained home and keeping your home maintained can save on costly repairs.

-- How will the rental be managed?- Managing a rental home can be time intensive and requires skilled care.
-You may want to hire a professional property manager if you do not have time to dedicate to your home.
+- Decide how your property will be managed- Managing a rental home can be time intensive and requires skilled care.
+You may want to hire a professional property manager if you do not have time to dedicate to your home management.
 Interview property managers prior to listing your home.

-- Determine the rental value– Making sure your home is priced competitively can reduce the amount of vacancy time.
-Your property manager can help you determine value.
+- Determine the rental value of your home– Making sure your home is priced competitively can reduce the amount of vacancy time.
+Your property manager can help you determine the value of your home.
 If you are self managing, study Zillow, Realtor.com and Rentals.com for similar properties in the same area to determine your optimal rental price.

 - Advertise your property– Make sure you take high quality pictures to attract potential tenants.
 Post your listing on as many sites as possible.
 Zillow, Hotpads and Craigslist are all good places to list your rental for free.

-- Screen your tenants with care– Your tenant selection can make or break your experience.
+- Find a good tenant screening company– Your tenant selection can make or break your experience.
 Make sure you do extensive screening on all applicants regardless of your impression when meeting them.

 - Do your homework– It is important to know the landlord/tenant laws locally and federally before renting your home.
 Knowing these laws can prevent you from ending up in court in the future.

 Need a little help?
 Let Secretary of Estates provide you with a free market analysis of your home.
 Call us today at 303-660-8888.
-We look forward to meeting you.
+We look forward to hearing from you.